High ParkCurrently Open

 The small but adorable High Park Zoo, established in 1893, is free to visit, and its 11 paddocks house various domesticable species such as bison, llamas, peacocks, reindeer, highland cattle, wallabies, emus and barbary sheep.
 It receives over half a million visitors every year thanks to its location in the park.

 In summer watch out for events like Shakespeare in High Park in the park's amphitheatre.
+Also, visit the popular attractions in the city by following Toronto Itinerary 7 Days.

 High Park Information